Peter A Allard School of Law

 General Advising

 The Assistant Dean, Students, Kaila Mikkelsen, is available to assist you with course selection, explain degree requirements and assist with managing your academic work.
 She is happy to meet with you one-on-one or to correspond by phone or email.
-You may also reach out to our Manager, Student Affairs, Barbara Wang, for academic advising, especially if you have questions about experiential opportunities.
-The Manager, Student Affairs, also provides advising to incoming exchange students.
-Indigenous students, or JD students with an interest in Indigenous Law, may also reach out to Lee Schmidt, Associate Director, Indigenous Legal Studies for advising.
-Appointments with Kaila, Barbara and Lee can be made online via Calendly
+You may also reach out to our Manager, Student Affairs, Zack Uganec, for academic advising, especially if you have questions about experiential opportunities.
+Zack also provides advising to incoming exchange students.
+Indigenous students, or JD students with an interest in Indigenous Law, may also reach out to the Acting Associate Director, Indigenous Legal Studies, Ivonne Kusuma, for advising.
+Appointments with Kaila can be made online via Calendly

 Registration Questions